 Consider a Health Reimbursement Arrangement (HRA)

-A new law passed in December called the 21st Century Cures Act prompted Congress to create a special kind of HRA for small businesses called QSEHRA (Qualified Small Employer Health Reimbursement Arrangement).
+Two tools have come onto the market in the last few years that help startups offer health benefits to their employees.
+The first is QSEHRA (Qualified Small Employer Health Reimbursement Arrangement).
 QSEHRA allows business owners to reimburse employees tax-free for individual health insurance premiums and medical expenses.
 This is a big deal because small businesses can now get the same favorable tax treatment as big company group health plans but with a lot less hassle.

 HRAs allow employers to adopt a strategy called "defined contribution" which is much simpler than hassling with a one-size-fits all group plan and is proven to be much more efficient, affordable, and predictable.
 Employers can now give their employees a fixed dollar amount each month, say $200, and each employee can then shop for the plan that fits his or her needs the best.